sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/query-strings/README.md

 # Query Strings

 URLs are designed to be "stateless", meaning that a URL will load the same web page whether its your first time or your hundredth.
 Sometimes a URL needs more data than just the path to do this correctly.
-For example, if you have a search page at `https://website.com/search.html`, how can you bookmark a _specific_ search or share it with someone else?
+For example, if you have a search page at `https://website.com/search.html`, how can you bookmark a specific search or share it with someone else?

-## Query Strings

 You add a query string to the URL: